turingaicloud/quickstart/README.md

 + `TACC_SLURM_USERLOG`: Slurm log directory, the default value is `${TACC_USERDIR}/slurm_log`.

 ## Job Monitoring
-In this section, we provide two different methods to monitoring a job log and other outputs.
+In this section, we provide two methods to monitor the job log.
 + Download

-  You can either save your output file in the `USERDIR` or copy your output file to the `USERDIR` in your own code.
-After training you can use `tcloud ls [filepath]` to find the output file and use `tcloud download [filepath]`.
-Noted that you can only read and download the file in the `USERDIR`, and the file in `WORKDIR` may be remove after the job is terminated.
+  You can either save your output files in `USERDIR` or copy your output files to `USERDIR` in your own code.
+After training, you can use `tcloud ls [filepath]` to find the output files and use `tcloud download [filepath]`.
+Note that you can only read and download files in `USERDIR`, and the files in `WORKDIR` may be removed after the job is finished.

 + Run application services

-  Here we give an example of application service, using tensorboard to monitor the job.
+  Here we give an example of application service, which uses tensorboard to monitor a job.
   ~~~shell
   ssh -p 30041 -L 10006:127.0.0.1:10006  username@ising.cse.ust.hk /mnt/home/username/.Miniconda3/envs/torch-env/bin/tensorboard --logdir=/mnt/home/username/WORKDIR/PyTorch/runs --port=10006
   ~~~
 ## Demo video
-You can find the demo video at [demo video](https://drive.google.com/file/d/1eEZzgH3MipdXy3eIfgasUaMdlMquCqf8/view?usp=sharing) and conda-cache videon at [conda-cache video](https://drive.google.com/file/d/1hfFfWZoJj6dlNiOK-dbyvrE_VmM07w7A/view?usp=sharing).
+The following videos will help you use tcloud CLI to begin your TACC journey: [demo video](https://drive.google.com/file/d/1eEZzgH3MipdXy3eIfgasUaMdlMquCqf8/view?usp=sharing) and [conda-cache video](https://drive.google.com/file/d/1hfFfWZoJj6dlNiOK-dbyvrE_VmM07w7A/view?usp=sharing).

 ## Examples
 Basic examples are provided under the [example](example) folder.
 These examples include: [HelloWorld](example/helloworld), [TensorFlow](example/TensorFlow), [PyTorch](example/PyTorch) and [MXNet](example/MXNet).